 What kind of wildlife can I see on Skye’s beaches?

-Wildlife is regularly spotted on the island’s beaches.
+There is an array of wildlife on the Isle of Skye and many creatures are regularly spotted on the island’s beaches.
 To increase your chances of spotting something, remember to stay quiet when possible, keep your eyes peeled and do your research about a specific destination prior to visiting.

 On the Isle of Skye, you have a chance of seeing the following: